-The fascinating pic is part of A Guide for Architectural Design Styles which is sorted within Architectural Design Ideas, Architectural Styles List, Residential Architectural Styles and posted at November 3, 2016 1:58:30 am by Admin 55designs
+The inspiring pic is part of A Guide for Architectural Design Styles which is sorted within Architectural Styles of Homes, Guide to Architectural Styles, Residential Architectural Styles and posted at November 3, 2016 1:58:30 am by Admin 55designs

 When you see a house for the first time, one of the first things that you do is attempt to put it in a category.
 In other words, you’re attempting to find out whether it’s a contemporary style house, a Victorian house, a country-style house, etc. However, how do you success to do that?
 Well, you would have to figure out the major characteristics of every style.
 Because nobody was born knowing everything, we’ve make a straightforward guide to assist you with that.

 Victorian house styles can be identified from a few of characteristics.
 Typical features of Victorian houses have complex floor plans and Victorian houses designed to enclose modern facilities.
 They commonly vertical facades, feature asymmetrical, they have two or three stories, they have a steep roof that can be a mansard or only a peaked roof and they have textured sheathing displaying shingles or mixed materials.

 Tudor houses are highly interesting and they have steep roofs.
 Like the Victorian houses, these also can be identified by their asymmetrical looks.
 The façade of Tudor houses is commonly dominated by either one or more cross gables.
 Tudor houses also have big chimneys and high and small windows organized in groupings.
 You can also differentiate a Tudor house by the overhanging second story and by the entrance which is generally an arch.